Joel’s Hot Takes

 Energy is to force as information is to influence.
 Scalar and vector.
 Information/influence on the inside reflects energy/force on the outside.

 What we call mental energy isn't energetic per se at all.
 It's about marshaling information to apply influence.
 Marshaling involves control and restraint rather than movement/energy.
 Thought happens spontaneously when mental chaos is held at bay.
+The LOGIC=LOGOS interpretation.

 Memory isn't in the brain.
 Remembering is...
 Thoughts ain't not in the brain neither no how.